Nice to meet you.

 What I didn’t like about Vivaldi:

-• I found Vivaldi to be slower compared to other browsers, especially when it comes to loading heavy websites.
+• Although Vivaldi offered customization, but I found it to be slower compared to other browsers, especially when it comes to loading heavy websites.

-• I felt the extreme customization options can be overwhelming, and I imagine they might be even more confusing for someone who isn’t tech-savvy.
+• I felt the extreme customization options can be a little overwhelming, and I imagine they might be even more confusing for someone who isn’t tech-savvy.

 What G2 users dislike about Vivaldi: